shatakshi455/Cluster-detection-and-Distance-analysis-of-Binary-images/README.md

-# 🧠 Streamlit K-Means Clustering on Binary Images
+# 🧠 K-Means Clustering on Binary Images

 This is a simple Streamlit app that performs **K-Means clustering** on the **white (foreground) pixels** of a binary image.
 It allows users to upload an image, binarizes it, finds the optimal number of clusters using the **elbow method**, and visualizes the centroids on the image.